 Using power data to review your Season

 Top athletes are always looking ahead and planning long term.
 One of the best ways of doing this is by taking time to look back at how your training went this year: what went right, what went wrong, and what edits might help you improve next year.
-With Covid impacting racing over the past year or so, how do you know if you had a good season without a lot of results to look at?
-This is when using power data to review your season can be an invaluable tool.
+Using power data to review your season is an invaluable tool.
 With TrainingPeaks, you can use these charts to lay out some quick metrics to track your season.